 Maximum Occupancy/Visitation: No more than 10 people, including residents, may be present in a room (12 in a suite in the lodges and eight in a townhouse) at any time due to fire code regulations and the possibility of creating a noise problem.

 Sanitation: Excessive accumulation of bottles, boxes, trash, and debris is not permitted.
 Students must maintain general sanitary conditions and clean and disinfect their bathroom regularly.
 Failure to maintain a clean room may result in fines up to $200.

-Smoking: Smoking is prohibited in all residence hall rooms and common areas.
+Smoking: Smoking is prohibited in all residence hall buildings and exterior areas.
 Smoking is permitted only in designated smoking gazebos.
 This includes the use of any form of tobacco products, vaping or any other type of electronic cigarette.
 Vaporizers may be permitted following a review by the Manager of Environmental Health and Safety.
-First offence smoking in a residence hall room may result in fines with a mandatory minimum of $500 and a maximum of $1,000 with community service or another service related project.
+First offence smoking in a residence hall will result in fines with a mandatory minimum of $500 and a maximum of $1,000 with community service or another service related project.

 Sprinkler Heads or Smoke Detectors/Alarms: Tampering with any building fire safety equipment is prohibited.
 This includes obstructing sprinkler heads or smoke detectors/alarms with clothing, laundry, room decorations, or any other such items.